VO2Group/JavaTest/README.md

 - _Service Layer_ : packaged in com.vo2.javatest.services.SampleService which calls the data layer and convert returned database entities into disconnected DTOs
 - _Domain / DATA Layer_ : packaged in com.vo2.javatest.domain => JPA entities definition, DTOs and low level data components (DAO/Spring DATA Repositories)

-##How to test with junit?
+## How to test?

+JUnit is used for UT (**/**Test.java) or IT integration tests (**/**IT.java)

 - For a simple unit test for a service class, please refer to [SampleServiceTest](./src/test/java/com/vo2/javatest/services/SampleServiceTest.java)
-- There is a _**real integration test**_ with embedded server running on a random port in [JavaTestOnRandomPortRESTTests](./src/test/java/com/vo2/JavaTestOnRandomPortRESTTests.java)
+- There is an _**integration test**_ with embedded server running on a random port in [JavaTestOnRandomPortIT](./src/test/java/com/vo2/javatest/integration/JavaTestOnRandomPortIT.java)
-- There is a _**mocked integration test**_ without starting a real servlet context but a mocked one and with a mock behaviour for the service in [JavaTestOnMockRESTTests](./src/test/java/com/vo2/JavaTestOnMockRESTTests.java)
+- There is a _**mocked integration test**_ without starting a real servlet context but a mocked one and with a mock behaviour for the service in [JavaTestOnMockRESTServerIT](./src/test/java/com/vo2/javatest/JavaTestOnMockRESTServerIT.java)
 - Finally, to test spring data repository with a real call to JPA behind a fresh in memory database, please look at [SampleRepositoryTest](./src/test/java/com/vo2/javatest/domain/repositories/SampleRepositoryTest.java)

+To run unit tests and simple integration tests :

+   `mvnw clean verify`

+To skip integration tests :

+   `mvnw clean verify -DskipITs`

+To run only integration tests :

+   `mvnw clean verify -DskipTests`

+## Unsing Docker
+Docker tests (**/**DockerIT.java) are integration tests that are skipped by default.
+On a Docker host, you may start them by running :

+   `mvnw clean verify -Docker`

+The project uses [fabric8io/docker-maven-plugin](https://dmp.fabric8.io/) maven plugin which loads a [Dockerfile](./src/min/docker/Dockerfile)

-<h2>Where is the documentation?</h2>
+## Where is the documentation?

 The Spring Boot project is well documented [here](https://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/), the Spring DATA JPA sub project is [here](http://docs.spring.io/spring-data/jpa/docs/current/reference/html/).
 Visit this link for complete documentation about